Skip to navigation Skip to content

 Assessing satisfactory progress for Youth Allowance (YA) tertiary students 010-06070070

-This document outlines how Service Officers assess satisfactory progress for tertiary Youth Allowance (YA) students.
+This document outlines how to assess satisfactory progress for tertiary Youth Allowance (YA) students.

 Satisfactory progress towards completing their course

-To meet one of the eligibility requirements for student payment, tertiary students studying full-time must be making satisfactory progress towards completing their course.
-An assessment of satisfactory progress determines if the student should have already finished their current course within the time allowed to complete the course.
-Students who have not reached or exceeded the allowable time, for that course, are generally considered to be making satisfactory progress and can be paid YA as a full-time student for their current course.
+Tertiary student’s studying full-time must be making satisfactory progress towards completing their course to satisfy study requirements.
+An assessment of satisfactory progress determines if the student should have finished their current course within the allowable time to complete the course.
+Students who have not reached or exceeded the allowable time, for that course, are generally considered to be making satisfactory progress to be paid YA as a full-time student for their current course.

-Note: the satisfactory progress rules in this procedure are for YA only and are significantly different from those for Austudy.
-For further information, see Assessing satisfactory progress for tertiary students for Austudy.
+Note: the satisfactory progress rules in this procedure are for YA only.
+For Austudy requirements, see Assessing satisfactory progress for tertiary students for Austudy.

-When Service Officers assess a student’s satisfactory progress in their course the determination is only about the time spent in their current course of study.
-Previous study in other courses of the same level can affect the student's qualification but is not specifically counted as time spent studying in their current course.
+When assessing satisfactory progress in a course, the assessment is only about the time spent in the student’s current course.
+Previous study in other courses of the same level can affect the student's qualification, however is not counted as time spent studying in their current course.

-Sometimes, due to circumstances beyond their control, a student may not have completed their course within the allowable time.
-In such cases, some or all of the earlier study may be disregarded.
+A student may not have completed their course within the allowable time, due to circumstances beyond their control.
+In these cases, some or all of the earlier study may be disregarded.
 For further information, see Disregarding previous study for Youth Allowance (YA).

-Students may vary their workload throughout their course, choosing to study full-time student for some of the course and part-time in other study periods.
-Each study period of the course should be assessed separately, if possible.
+Students may vary their workload throughout their course, choosing to study full-time for some of the course and part-time in other study periods.
+Each study period of the course should be assessed separately.

-To determine whether the student is making satisfactory progress, the amount of previous study in the current course is calculated as a percentage of a year's full-time study, using the following process:
+To determine whether a student is making satisfactory progress, the amount of previous study in the current course is calculated as a percentage of one year of full-time study, using the following information:

 • all previous study in this course (including any non-compulsory study periods) is divided into its academic periods (for example, semesters, years)

-• a determination is made whether any of this study can be disregarded.
+• consider whether any of the previous study can be disregarded.
 For further information, see Disregarding previous study for Youth Allowance (YA)

-• academic periods are then assessed to determine the percentage of a full year's study that they represent.
+• assess each academic period to determine the percentage of a full year's study that it represents.
 Where study load aggregation has been applied to satisfy full-time study requirements, all study periods included in the aggregation assessment are counted as full-time

 • the percentages are totalled